Gym Marika Trampoline & Tumbling

 Looking for a consistent, comfortable and constructive program for your child?
 You have found the place!
 Age appropriate weekly themes, fine and gross motor movement skills, sport readiness concepts, high fives, smiles and personal bests!

-45 minute classes will engage your child's body and mind and create an atmosphere for learning social skills through movement education.
+We offer a 60 minute classe TUMBLE STARS class which will engage your child's body and mind and create an atmosphere for learning social skills through movement education.

 Starting Gymnastics As A Preschooler

 Parents often ask the question of when to start their young child in a gymnastics program.
 This is quite an important issue to address due to the knowledge that children develop their fundamental movement skills between the ages of 2 and 5.
 Each stage of a youngster's development presents critical learning periods.

 In general, a child will benefit by their involvement in gymnastics regardless of the age that they begin!
 The magic is that they experience challenges and new skills as they mature.
 A 3 year old student's pride in being able to walk on a two foot high beam is as much a milestone as the 5 year old who learns a one-armed cartwheel.

 The type of activities toddler's attempt in gym class is quite different from those performed by 5-year-old students.
 The class activities are guided by the developmental stages of the students.
 As musculature and skeletal strength develop during the formative years, children gain more confidence and a greater ability to perform physical skills.
 Child development specialists graph developmental stages by age.
 Children come in all sizes and shapes and have their individual timetables of growth.
 Therefore, the charted stages of development are used as a much-needed guideline for curriculum development.